 Per the diagram below, it is more likely for a Framework Agreement to be put in place by a Centre of Expertise: to use nationally or by sector.
 Call offs and mini competitions are then made by the individual buying organisations.
 However this is not always the case i.e. one buying organisation can put in place their own Framework Agreement or several buying organisations can collaborate and put in place their own Framework Agreement.

-A Dynamic Purchasing System (DPS) is a process available for contracts for services and goods commonly available on the market.
-It has some aspects that are similar to framework agreements, but the Contract Notice will remain open throughout the lifetime of the DPS meaning that new suppliers can join at any time.
+A Dynamic Purchasing System (DPS) is another process available.
+The DPS It has some aspects that are similar to Framework Agreements, but the Contract Notice will remain open throughout the lifetime of the DPS meaning that new suppliers can join at any time.

 It has to be run as a completely electronic process, and should be set up using the Restricted Procedure and some other conditions.

-Public Bodies may set up a DPS which may be divided into categories of goods or services.
+Public bodies may set up a DPS which may be divided into categories for goods or services.

 The DPS is a two-stage process.
 First, in the initial setup stage, all suppliers who meet the selection criteria, and are not excluded, must be admitted to the DPS.
 This is assessed through the completion of a Single Procurement Document (SPD) by all interested suppliers.